VladMoldoveanu/Brainfuck_stack-and-functions/README.md

-`@`|Adds the number at the top of the stack to the current location `^`|Removes the top element and adds it to the current location `&`|Pushes the element at the current location into the stack
+`@`|Adds the number at the top of the stack to the current location `^`|Removes the top element and adds it to the current location `&`|Pushes the element at the current location into the stack `?`|Sets the int at the current position to the length of the stack

 Everything uses the same stack, including functions called on a separate array(see next part).